-Lindsay Verity joins the Law Center after working at Atlanta Legal Aid Society for 12 years.
-As the Legal Director, Lindsay works with the Law Center’s attorneys to manage and advise cases and identify trends that affect our clients.
+Lindsay Verity joined the Law Center after working at Atlanta Legal Aid Society for 12 years.
+As the Legal Director, Lindsay works with the Law Center’s attorneys to manage and advise on cases and identify trends that affect our clients.
 She specializes in Family Law.
 Lindsay received her bachelor of arts degree in Political Science from the University of California at Los Angeles.
 She attended the University of North Carolina at Chapel Hill for law school.

 Elizabeth Main, Esq., Staff Attorney

 Elizabeth received a B.A. from Mount Holyoke College in 2010 and a J.D. from Emory University School of Law in 2013.
 She previously practiced civil litigation at the Keegan Law Firm.
 While at Emory, Elizabeth interned with the Equal Employment Opportunity Commission Hearings Unit and the ACLU of Georgia.
 She also worked for the Student Legal Services Clinic and the Veteran’s Clinic at Emory Law.
 Since joining the Law Center in 2015, Elizabeth has practiced primarily in landlord-tenant, family, and employment law.